kamthegod34/ml-audio-classifier/README.md

 - When creating from the numpy arrays to tensors one can use `tensor.from_numpy()` instead of `tensor()` I decided against that since I did not want both the tensor and the numpy array to have a shared storage since in almost all use cases with these spectrograms, no changes will be made after they have been processed so its safer to just use `tensor()`
 - I use snake_case throughout almost the entire code but I will have times that I use camelCase, if I did not fix it it is cause I find it alright or I missed it.
 - I used PEP-8 official Python style guide, not to the tea but in the holistic sense.
+- Used `tdqm` over Python’s built-in progress bar for cleaner, more informative and aesthetic appeal.

 ## Documentation I used
 I tracked the documentation I used to complete this.